ankitbhatnagar2012/fly-in-menu/README.md

 Fork / Download and use, however you wish to!

-Open to cooler changes, request a commit.
+Open to more cool changes, request a commit.

 # [HTML5 Boilerplate](http://html5boilerplate.com)